sailor27/vacation-suggester/README.md

 # _Vacation Suggester_

-#### _**This website contains an interactive quiz form that will give the user a
-suggested vacation destination, based on their answers to the questions.**_
+#### _This website contains an interactive quiz form that will give the user a suggested vacation destination, based on their answers to the questions._

 #### By _**Sailor Winkelman**_

 ## Description

-_This website contains an interactive quiz form that will give the user a suggested vacation destination, based on their answers to a the questions._
+_This website contains an interactive quiz form that will give the user a suggested vacation destination, based on their answers._

 ## Setup/Installation Requirements

 * _Open a web browser_
 * _Type your name in where it says "Enter your name"_
 * _Select answers to all 5 questions_
-*_Click "submit"_
+* _Click "submit"_

 ## Technology Used